 I covered a lot of ground in that list.
 For those of you who made it to the end, I hope this is an encouragement for you to continue to be wise stewards of the financial resources God provides to our churches.
 I’m grateful for God’s provision and I’m praying you continue to be blessed with the resources needed to accomplish his vision.

 Talking about money is never easy.
-Check out our newest ebook, Funding Your Strategic Plan to take a closer look into how to utilize your financial resources to best direct your ministry.
-Get it from the TonyMorganLive.com Store or subscribe to get it for free.
+Check out our newest eBook, Funding Your Strategic Plan, to take a closer look into how to utilize your financial resources to best direct your ministry.
+CLICK HERE to get the eBook in the TonyMorganLive.com store.